 Kakano Films Limited was set up as the legal entity to deliver Māoriland Film Festival

-We have 4 Trustees and are based in Otaki.
+There are 5 Trustees based in Otaki.

-The Trust is significantly guided by the principals tikanga of manaakitanga (hospitality) tino rangatiratanga (self determination), kotahitanga (collectiveness) and whanaungatanga.
+The Trust is guided by the principals tikanga of manaakitanga (hospitality) tino rangatiratanga (self determination), kotahitanga (collectiveness) and whanaungatanga.